svn2github/cytoscape/cytoscape/trunk/README.txt

    +                   cycle.
 See the README.txt in that directory for
    +                   instructions on building a webstart distribution.
    +
+   +---archetypes/     Contains maven archetypes to assist in the construction
+   +                   of Cytoscape plugins.
+   +
    +---legacy/         Contains old and currently unused test data and resources.